-with insulting three Jews.
-One of the Israelites, named Mark Levy, thus stated the case :--- "On Saturday week, I was walking up Ludgate-street towards the Bank with two friends, when the defendant passed, and, perceiving we were Hebrews, he hailed us in a derisive manner, saying 'Whitechapel, Whitechapel!'
-We told him we did not ride on Saturday; and then he mounted to the top of the omnibus, took up a piece of pork, and held it towards us, at the same time saying, 'You Jew , will you have a bit of this?'
-It made no difference to me, as I would have eaten it if I had been hungry, and fancied it was mutton."
-The omnibus conductor's defence was very singular.
+I was walking up Ludgate-street towards the Bank with two friends, when the defendant passed, and, perceiving we were Hebrews, he hailed us in a derisive manner, saying 'Whitechapel, Whitechapel!'
+We told him we did not ride on Saturday; and then he mounted to the top of the omnibus, took up a piece of pork, and held it towards us, at the same time saying, 'You Jew will you have a bit of this?'
+It made no difference to me, as I would have eaten it if I had been hungry, and fancied it was mution."
+The omnibus conductor's deamount was consumed.
+The police are keeping an active fence was very singular.
 He admitted that he had offered the pork, but said it did not belong to him, but to a gentleman on the top of the omnibus.
-He was fined twenty shillings and costs, and the money was paid in the course of the day.-It is edifying to note the degeneracy of modern bigotry and persecution.
+He was fined twenty shillings and costs, and the money was paid in the course of the day .- It is edifying to note the degeneracy of modern bigotry and persecution.
 Formerly, the worthy Christian conductor would have borne a hand in stoning the three Israelites; now, he contents himself with 'chaffing' them, and has to pay for his sport too, with an alternative of imprisonment.
 But a change has come over Judaism likewise.
 There was a time when Mark Levy would have been burnt at the stake rather than commit that evasion about the porkmuch less acknowledge it.

-FALSE CHARACTERS .- Mrs. Flora Smithson, the wife of a gentleman living in Gower-place, Euston-square, appeared at Bow-street on Tuesday to answer a summons charging her with having given a false character of a servant to a Mrs. Shute.
-The girl whose character was thus vouched for, afterwards fell under suspicion of having committed a robbery at Mrs. Shute's, and she absconded.
+FALSE CHARACTERS .- Mrs. Flora Smithson, the wife appeared at Bow-street on Tuesday to answer a summons charging her with having given a false character of a servant to a Mrs. Shute.
+The girl whose character was in consequence of having some angry words with her thus vouched for, afterwards fell under suspicion of having committed a robbery at Mrs. Shute's, and she absconded.
 For the defence, it was contended that the girl had at one time lived in the service of Mrs. Smithson, and that at the time the character was given she was still living in the same house.
 This, however, was not held to justify the character that was given; and Mrs. Smithson was sentenced to a fine of 10%, or, in default, to three months' imprisonment.
 On hearing this sentence she burst into tears.
-The money was not paid.-Edward M'Donald has been charged at Marylebone with obtaining, by means of a false character, a situation as butler to Captain Fitzgerald, Hayes-park, near Uxbridge.
-Having obtained the situation, he very soon lost it, on account of drunkenness.
+The money was not paid .---Edward M'Donald has been charged at Marylebone with Southwark, charged with plundering tradesmen in dif- obtaining, by means of a false character, a situation as ferent parts of the metropolis of property, consisting of butler to Captain Fitzgerald, Hayes-park, near Uxbridge. furniture, glass, watches, wearing apparel, beer, wine, Having obtained the situation, he very soon lost it, on and provisions, to the value of more than 1000l.
+The account of drunkenness.
 He now threw himself on the mercy of the court, alleging that he had a wife and family in great distress.
-He was convicted in the penalty of 201., with ten shillings costs; in default of payment, three months' imprisonment.
+He was convicted in the penalty of 20%, with ten shillings costs; in default of payment, three months' imprisonment.

-THE ATTEMPTED MURDER IN BERMONDSEY .- Richard Burchell, Abraham Burchell, and Patrick Ryan, have been committed for trial on the charge of murderously assaulting Patrick Griffin on Saturday night, the 25th October.
-The wounded man was at length on Tuesday able to attend at the Southwark police-office, and give his evidence ; but it merely confirmed that of the other witnesses.
+THE ATTEMPTED MURDER IN BERMONDSEY .--- Richard Burchell, Abraham Burchell, and Patrick Ryan, have Friday week the scenes of a murderous assault and assaulting Patrick Griffin on Saturday night, the 25th October.
+The wounded man was at length on Tuesday able to attend at the Southwark police-office, and give his evidence; but it merely confirmed that of the other witnesses.